American Tower (NYSE:AMT) Releases Quarterly Earnings Results, Misses Expectations By $0.45 EPS

-American Tower (NYSE:AMT) posted its earnings results on Wednesday.
-The real estate investment trust reported $0.82 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.27 by ($0.45), MarketWatch Earnings reports.
-The firm had revenue of $2.12 billion during the quarter, compared to the consensus estimate of $2.07 billion.
+American Tower (NYSE:AMT) released its quarterly earnings data on Wednesday.
+The real estate investment trust reported $0.82 EPS for the quarter, missing the Zacks’ consensus estimate of $1.27 by ($0.45), MarketWatch Earnings reports.
 American Tower had a net margin of 24.08% and a return on equity of 42.42%.
-The business’s revenue was up 10.3% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.95 EPS.
+The business had revenue of $2.12 billion during the quarter, compared to analyst estimates of $2.07 billion.
+During the same quarter in the previous year, the company posted $1.95 EPS.
+The firm’s revenue was up 10.3% on a year-over-year basis.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, February 2nd.
+The company also recently declared a quarterly dividend, which was paid on Tuesday, February 2nd.
 Shareholders of record on Monday, December 28th were given a dividend of $1.21 per share.
-The ex-dividend date was Thursday, December 24th.
-This is an increase from American Tower’s previous quarterly dividend of $1.14.
-This represents a $4.84 dividend on an annualized basis and a yield of 2.24%.
+The ex-dividend date of this dividend was Thursday, December 24th.
+This represents a $4.84 annualized dividend and a yield of 2.24%.
+This is a boost from American Tower’s previous quarterly dividend of $1.14.
 American Tower’s dividend payout ratio is presently 62.61%.

+AMT has been the topic of several research analyst reports.
+Deutsche Bank Aktiengesellschaft lowered shares of American Tower from a “buy” rating to a “hold” rating and cut their price target for the stock from $295.00 to $245.00 in a research note on Friday, December 11th.
+Cowen reduced their price target on shares of American Tower from $334.00 to $324.00 and set an “outperform” rating on the stock in a report on Friday.
+Raymond James cut their price target on shares of American Tower from $258.00 to $244.00 and set an “outperform” rating on the stock in a research note on Friday.
+Finally, Credit Suisse Group lowered their price target on shares of American Tower from $307.00 to $296.00 and set an “outperform” rating for the company in a report on Friday.
+Three analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
+The stock has a consensus rating of “Buy” and an average target price of $275.64.

-In other American Tower news, Director Samme L. Thompson sold 2,000 shares of the stock in a transaction dated Monday, January 4th.
-The stock was sold at an average price of $226.07, for a total value of $452,140.00.
-Following the transaction, the director now owns 22,337 shares of the company’s stock, valued at $5,049,725.59.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Steven O. Vondran sold 1,500 shares of the firm’s stock in a transaction dated Tuesday, December 1st.
-The stock was sold at an average price of $232.00, for a total value of $348,000.00.
+In related news, Director Samme L. Thompson sold 2,000 shares of the business’s stock in a transaction on Monday, January 4th.
+The shares were sold at an average price of $226.07, for a total value of $452,140.00.
+Following the sale, the director now owns 22,337 shares in the company, valued at $5,049,725.59.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, EVP Steven O. Vondran sold 1,500 shares of the business’s stock in a transaction on Tuesday, December 1st.
+The shares were sold at an average price of $232.00, for a total transaction of $348,000.00.
 Following the transaction, the executive vice president now owns 23,526 shares in the company, valued at approximately $5,458,032.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 4,948 shares of company stock valued at $1,119,029.
-0.65% of the stock is currently owned by insiders.
+Over the last 90 days, insiders have sold 4,948 shares of company stock valued at $1,119,029.
+0.65% of the stock is owned by company insiders.

-Several equities analysts have issued reports on AMT shares.
-Deutsche Bank Aktiengesellschaft downgraded American Tower from a “buy” rating to a “hold” rating and cut their price objective for the company from $295.00 to $245.00 in a research report on Friday, December 11th.
-Cowen lowered their target price on American Tower from $334.00 to $324.00 and set an “outperform” rating for the company in a research note on Friday.
-Credit Suisse Group reduced their price target on shares of American Tower from $307.00 to $296.00 and set an “outperform” rating on the stock in a research report on Friday.
-Finally, Raymond James lowered their price objective on shares of American Tower from $258.00 to $244.00 and set an “outperform” rating for the company in a research report on Friday.
-Three research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-American Tower has a consensus rating of “Buy” and a consensus price target of $275.64.

 American Tower, one of the largest global REITs, is a leading independent owner, operator and developer of multitenant communications real estate with a portfolio of approximately 181,000 communications sites.